2023 Most Popular Psychology Master's Degree Schools in Virginia

 Read full report on Psychology at James Madison University

-William & Mary did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
-It came in at #8 on the list.
-William & Mary is a moderately-sized public school located in the small suburb of Williamsburg.
+William & Mary landed the #8 spot in the 2023 rankings for the most popular master’s degree psychology programs.
+William & Mary is a medium-sized public school located in the suburb of Williamsburg.

 Women make up 76% of the psychology majors at the school.